BobbyMcWho/vscode-exercism/README.md

 ## Roadmap

-Although the lack of a public api places us in a precarious position, there are still some features that I would like to explore in the near future.
-The following are some that are planned:
+Although the lack of a public api places us in a precarious situation, there are still some features that are planned for the near future:

 - Commenting support via the comment api
 - Profile information